Hilbert's tenth problem: Recursively enumerable sets

 has solutions in natural numbers is not computable.
-So, not only is there no general algorithm for testing Diophantine equations for solvability, even for this one parameter family of equations, there is no algorithm.
+So, not only is there no general algorithm for testing Diophantine equations for solvability, but there is none even for this family of single-parameter equations.

 History

 Applications

-The Matiyasevich/MRDP Theorem relates two notions – one from computability theory, the other from number theory — and has some surprising consequences.
+The Matiyasevich/MRDP theorem relates two notions—one from computability theory, the other from number theory—and has some surprising consequences.
 Perhaps the most surprising is the existence of a universal Diophantine equation: